 - Safeguard processes and control requirements must be clearly communicated to the responsible asset and information custodian.
 Assets should not be removed from government property or from assigned custodial areas without proper authorization.
 Ministry policies must include a procedure for the movement of assets.

-- The disposal or transfer of Tangible Capital Assets and applicable Other Assets must be done in accordance with 6.3.4(d) Disposal of Surplus Assets.
+- The disposal or transfer of Tangible Capital Assets and applicable Other Assets must only take place under the following authorities:

 - Tangible capital assets that are identified as surplus properties held for resale purposes must be reclassified as properties for resale, and recorded or accounted for in the ministry accounting records in accordance with CPPM I.6.